abajwa-hw/single-view-demo/singleview-psql-advanced-23.md

 show tables;
 "
 ```
+- Notice that the user does not yet have access to any tables
 ![Image](../master/screenshots/lab/showtables.png?raw=true)

-- Now login to Ranger UI as admin/admin and create a policy for Marketing to access default db and persons_view table
+- Now login to Ranger UI as admin/admin and create a policy for Marketing to access default db and factsales_final table
   - Open http://sandbox.hortonworks.com:6080/index.html#!/service/1/policies/create and click Add New Policy
   - Create a policy with below details:
     - Policy name: Marketing view tables